High court seems ready to send virus funds to Alaska Natives

 The question for the court is whether Alaska Native corporations, which are for-profit companies that provide benefits and social services to more than 100,000 Alaska Natives, count as “Indian tribes."

-The federal government set aside more than $530 million for the so-called ANCs, but the funds have been tied up as a result of lawsuits by Native American tribes.
-If they win, the disputed funds would be distributed among 574 federally recognized tribes both in and outside Alaska.
+The federal government set aside more than $530 million for the corporations, but the funds have been tied up as a result of lawsuits by Native American tribes.
+If the tribes win, the disputed funds would be distributed among 574 federally recognized tribes both in and outside Alaska.

-The case is important not only because of the amount of money it involves but also because Native Americans including Alaska Natives have been disproportionately affected by the pandemic.
-They are more than three times as likely as whites to be hospitalized from COVID-19 and almost two and a half times as likely to die, according to the Centers for Disease Control and Prevention.
+The case is important not only because of the amount of money it involves but also because Native Americans and Alaska Natives have been disproportionately affected by the pandemic.

-On Monday, a majority of the justices suggested that Congress could have chosen clearer language or perhaps used better grammar when describing who should get the money.
-But both conservative and liberal justices also suggested that the law was intended to cover the corporations.
+On Monday, the justices agreed that Congress could have chosen clearer language in the Coronavirus Aid, Relief, and Economic Security Act to describe who should get money.
+But both conservative and liberal justices also seemed to conclude that Congress intended Alaska Native corporations to get funds.

+During about an hour and a half of arguments the justices heard by phone because of the pandemic, Justice Samuel Alito suggested it would be “absurd” for the law to be read as not covering the so-called ANCs.
+And Justices Clarence Thomas and Justice Neil Gorsuch suggested Congress could have chosen other language if it intended to exclude them.

+Justice Elena Kagan called it “implausible” that Congress intended to leave ANCs out.
+And Justice Stephen Breyer seemed ready to excuse Congress' grammar and conclude they should be covered.

-“I've never heard of a canon that says you have to use perfect grammar, or even that you have to use good grammar when you are a member of Congress,” Justice Stephen Breyer said at one point during about an hour and a half of arguments the justices heard by phone because of the pandemic.
+“I’ve never heard of a canon that says you have to use perfect grammar, or even that you have to use good grammar when you are a member of Congress,” Breyer said.

-Part of the issue for the justices is that Alaska Native corporations are unique.
-Created under a 1971 law signed by President Richard Nixon, the for-profit corporations own land and run oil, gas, mining and other enterprises.
+Part of the issue for the justices is that Alaska is unique.
+Unlike in the lower 48 states, Alaska Native tribes aren’t situated on reservations.
+Instead, Native land is owned by Alaska Native corporations created under a 1971 law.
+The for-profit corporations run oil, gas, mining and other enterprises.
 Alaska Natives own shares in the corporations, and the corporations provide a range of services from healthcare and elder care to educational support and housing assistance.

-Arguing for the federal government, Matthew Guarnieri told the justices that the ANCs have consistently been treated as “Indian tribes."
-Treating them differently would not only affect funding from the Coronavirus Aid, Relief and Economic Security Act but also leave tens of thousands of Alaska Natives excluded from scores of special federal Indian law programs, the ANCs have said.
+Arguing for the federal government, Matthew Guarnieri told the justices that the “settled understanding for the last 45 years has been that ANCs are eligible to be treated as Indian tribes.”
+Doing differently would be a “dramatic departure from the status quo,” he said.
+A lower court's decision in favor of the Native American tribes “threatens to shut ANCs out of a wide range of important federal programs," he said.

+Guarnieri acknowledged the language Congress used could have been clearer: “I’m not going to sit here and say that this is the best possible way to draft a statute,” Guarnieri said.
+Kagan replied: “Well, I think we can all agree on that.”

-Alaska has more than 200 federally recognized tribes, but many are “small and remote and not well-suited to distribute certain benefits," ANCs argue.
-Moreover, many Alaska Natives are not affiliated with recognized tribes, the ANCs say, arguing they are the “principal purveyors of benefits and services” to over 100,000 Alaska Natives.
+Alaska has more than 200 federally recognized tribes, but many are “small and remote and not well-suited to distribute certain benefits," the Alaska Native corporations argue.
+Moreover, many Alaska Natives are not affiliated with recognized tribes, the corporations say.

 After the CARES Act was passed, three groups of tribes sued to prevent payments to ANCs.
 They argue that under the language of the law, only federally recognized tribes qualify for the aid and ANCs do not because they are not sovereign governments as tribes are.
 A trial court ultimately disagreed, but a unanimous panel of the District of Columbia Circuit reversed the decision.

-Both the Trump and Biden administrations agreed that the CARES Act makes ANCs eligible for the relief money.
+Both the Trump and Biden administrations agreed that the CARES Act makes the corporations eligible for the relief money.
+A decision in the case is expected by the end of June, when the court traditionally begins its summer break.

 ———